 On 30 September 2010 the UK Government launched a new, more open licence under which people can use government information and data.
 The new Open Government Licence allows anyone - businesses, individuals, charities and community groups - to re-use public sector information without having to pay or get permission.
 It is a simple way for everyone to benefit from the increasing amount of government information published as part of the Prime Minister's Transparency agenda.

-An open data certificate gives data users a head start.
+An open data license gives data users a head start.
 It tells them what the data is about and how to get hold of it.
 It shares information like availability, privacy, and licensing so they can decide how much to rely on it.

 The Public Sector Mapping Agreement (PSMA) is a centrally-funded agreement which the Department for Communities and Local Government has entered into with Ordnance Survey to provide the public sector in England and Wales with access to core geographic data from Ordnance Survey under consistent licensing terms.
 As part of this sharing of data, the PSMA allows members to share data free of charge to contractors.
 This is to enable contractors to carry out a specific piece of work on their behalf: whether it is submitting a return to them, or carrying out a piece of analysis for the member, but you must sign a licence to receive this data.